 Photo: Grutas de Cacahuamilpa

 Mexico boasts a well-established system of ground, air, and sea-based transportation, allowing easy access to and within country.
 Of note is the world-famous cuisine noted for its diversity and sophisticated flavors.
 Like potato dishes in Peru, Mexico’s corn dishes number in the thousands.
-Slow food (and slow agriculture … Mexico was the first country to domesticate corn, more than 10,000 years ago).
+Slow food (and innovative agriculture … Mexico was the first country to domesticate corn, more than 10,000 years ago).

 Thanks to abundant flora and fauna, the nation is labeled as megadiverse in scientific literature.
 Mexico is a veritable greenhouse of the world’s ecosystems, with an example of almost every habitat on earth.
 With less than 2% of the world’s territory, the country is home to 10% of the plant and animal species in the world.